 It’s standard practice to use Ruby gems when working with Ruby on Rails applications.
 Popular gems solve common problems in Rails applications including file uploads, authentication, authorization, and testing.
 Ruby gems also eliminate the need to reinvent the wheel and build your own solutions for each unique app.
 That said, gems aren’t the silver bullet for all your problems.
 Gems are more like frozen food from the store; they’re mostly ready to go, but you can’t eat them straight out of the box.
 Use gems frequently, but remember about serving them right!

 Update: Dear readers of RubyGarage blog, we've received positive feedback on this article and decided to write article listing best Ruby gems in 2017!
-Thanks you for your warm replies and shares!
+Thank you for your warm replies and shares!